-Spring Public History Tour 2018: Eastern Edition
+Spring Public History Tour 2019

 As I mentioned in my last post, I spent nearly four weeks on the road earlier this spring, visiting clients, attending conferences, and facilitating classes